mlcommons/tiny/benchmark/runner/README.md

 - Add start and stop playback to the script
 - fix looping
 - write the data out in the original format
+  - Need to differentiate between accuracy run, performance run, and energy run
+- Verify tests.yaml on AD, IC, VWW benchmarks (only KWS) is tested.
+- Debug file transfer (KWS) has random-level accuracy